Soldier Honored: Joshua M. Gavulic

 Branch of Service: Air Force

-Air Force Master Sergeant Joshua M. Gavulic of Oklahoma City, Oklahoma was a Tactical Air Control Party (TACP) member assigned to the 17th Special Tactics Squadron at Fort Benning, Georgia.
-With more than 16 years of service, MSgt Gavulic was an airman, a TACP, a Special Tactics Operator, a highly trained Jump Master and a Ranger.
-Air Force Special Operations Command TACP’s with the 17th STS conduct joint special operations and are trained in multiple types of infiltration techniques, including parachute operations.
-TACP’s can be attached to Navy SEALs, Army Special Forces and Ranger units.
-On February 21, 2014 MSgt Gavulic was killed in a parachute accident at a drop zone in Eloy, Arizona.
-He was 34 years old.
+Master Sergeant Joshua M. Gavulic, 34, of Oklahoma City, Okla., was a Tactical Air Control Party (TACP) member assigned to the 17th Special Tactics Squadron at Fort Benning, Ga.
+With more than 16 years of service, MSgt.
+Gavulic was a Special Tactics Operator, a highly trained Jumpmaster and Ranger.
+On February 21, 2014, while on a free-fall training mission, MSgt.
+Gavulic died in a parachute accident in Eloy, Arizona.

-Joining the Air Force in June of 1998, MSgt Gavulic was a Freefall HALO Jumpmaster.
+Joining the Air Force in June of 1998, MSgt.
+Gavulic was a Freefall HALO Jump Master.
 During the War on Terrorism, he deployed to Afghanistan and Iraq a total of 10 times between 2001 and 2014.
-He completed Army Airborne School, Army Military Freefall School, Army Static Line Jumpmaster Course, Army Military Freefall Jumpmaster Course, Army Pathfinder School and Army Ranger School.
-He earned three Bronze Stars, two Joint Service Commendation Medals with Valor, two Air Force Commendation Medals and an Army Commendation Medal.
+He completed Army Airborne School, Army Military Free Fall School, Army Static Line Jumpmaster Course, Army Military Free Fall Jumpmaster Course, Army Pathfinder School and Army Ranger School.
+MSgt.
+Gavulic earned three Bronze Stars, two Joint Service Commendation Medals with Valor, two Air Force Commendation Medals and an Army Commendation Medal.

 “Josh was a man you felt could do anything,” said Maj.
 Ben Couchman, a 17th STS teammate.
 “He was never overwhelmed, and he was inspirational.”